Pav125/shortener/README.md

 ## Contribution Guidelines

-We welcome contributions!
+I welcome contributions to this project!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new feature branch.